YagoLopez/f7-angular-components-and-ui.router/README.md

 >**With this project all existing angular 1.* directives and code can be used**.
 >
->**Also JQuery plugins can be used**
+>**Also JQuery and NPM plugins can be used**

 # About animations and transitions

-Because of using *Angular UI-Router*, route changes do not have transitions animated like in F7.
+Due to the use of *Angular UI-Router* instead of F7 router, page changes do not have transitions animated like in F7.
 It has been necessary to implement a new animation system.
 It has been carefully chosen to perform good on old stock android phones taking in account some considerations:

 - The option of using *UI-Router* and *Ng-Animations* was discarded.
 This implied to have three animations at the same time and had poor performance.
 This three simultaneous animations were:
   - Animation to close the side menu panel.